 Unless you’re very good at delegating, you likely know the drill—if it’s not you folding that third basket of laundry or calling the pediatrician to finally schedule your toddler’s well-check, it just won’t get done, no matter how many tasks you’re already juggling.

-The fact that 32% of mothers say they share household duties equally with their partners is certainly promising—but our 2023 survey report shows that number is down two points from 34% in 2022.
+The fact that nearly 60% of primarily Gen Z mothers say they share household duties equally with their partners is certainly promising—and worth shouting from the rooftops.
+But we still have a ways to go in making this the norm for all mothers.
 The onus of home responsibilities and management still—still!—falls mainly to mothers, at the expense of their own mental health.
 That mental load is bringing women down.

 “I absolutely feel that I have to take responsibility for the chores and other household duties, otherwise they won’t get done,” says mom Sarah B. “A lot of the work goes unnoticed and that can be pretty detrimental to my mental health, especially when I feel like my partner isn’t shouldering any of the mental load at all.”

-As a result, 62% of mothers report getting less than one hour to themselves each day.
-And it’s clear that the increased mental load of motherhood simply isn’t sustainable, as this year, 49% of moms report “always” or “frequently” feeling burned out.
-When asked what might lessen their burnout, 50% of survey respondents posit that the key is more equitable sharing of duties with their partner.
+As a result, 61% of all mothers report getting less than one hour to themselves each day (but amazingly, 53% of Gen Z mothers say they get at least one hour—could it be due to more balanced household labor support?).
+It’s clear that the increased mental load of motherhood simply isn’t sustainable for most, however, as this year, just 50% of all moms report feeling “very supported” by their partners.
+When asked about their most frequent relationship tension, the most common response (27%) was inequitable sharing of duties with their partner.
 We checked in with experts to help moms feel like they can let go a little—without dropping things in the process.

 Related: Moms aren’t ‘better’ at parenthood—we just know no one else will do what we do